WikiaTeamProject/ExtractionFromWikia/README.md

 Please copy the [sample properties file](additionalFiles/propertyFiles/config.properties) directly into the [resources folder](/wikiaProject/src/main/resources) and adjust it.
 Have a look at the [detailed description](additionalFiles/propertyFiles/README.md) of all variables which need to be specified in the properties file.

-When everything is set up, you can execute the [single process application](./wikiaProject/src/main/java/applications/SingleProcessApplication.java).
+When everything is set up, you can execute the [single process application](./wikiaProject/src/main/java/applications/SingleProcessAllWikisApplication.java).
 This application will get a list of all wikis, download all wikis according to the languages specified in the configuration file, extract all wikis using the DBpedia Extraction Framework and postprocess all wikis.
 After successfully running the program, you will find the postprocessed wikis in `root_directory/postProcessedWikis`.
 You can find statistics created on-the-fly in `root_directory/statistics`.

+If you just want to see the output of one or e.g. a specific list of wikis, you can execute the [single process application for specific wikis](./wikiaProject/src/main/java/applications/SingleProcessSpecificWikisApplication.java).
+Therefore, you have to specify the URLs in the main method before executing.
+Note that you also have to specify the language code for downloading in the config.properties file and only one language can be used at a time.

 ## Common Problems